 6. Otaleg!

-Two, you will have had what many feel is genuinely the best gelato in Rome.
-So when you’re bragging to your peers, you’re backed up by the opinion of some solid gelato aficionados.
+Here, you will find what many feel is genuinely the best gelato in Rome.
+So when you’re enjoying the delicious flavours, you’re backed up by the opinion of some solid gelato aficionados.

 7. Grom